-Here at Sovereign we always want to be able to bring such experiences to life for you, and our Managing Director, Stefan Shillito, was delighted when his friend - and the CEO of SeaDream - Pamela Conover invited him to board a SeaDream yacht and see for himself what SeaDream was all about.
+At Sovereign we always want to be able to bring such experiences to life for you and our Managing Director, Stefan Shillito, was delighted when his friend, one of his personal hero's - and the Chairman and Founder of SeaDream - Atle Brynestad, invited him to board a SeaDream yacht once again to remind him what SeaDream was all about.
 We will leave Stefan to share his experience with you...

-"Having been in the luxury cruise industry for over 20 years, I have lost count of the many ways that the luxury cruise lines will go to, to prove how their service, ship, cuisine or ambiance is the best.
-Do not get me wrong, it is a dynamic business with an array of splendid products that put many of the finest of luxury hotels in the world to shame.
-However, I had given up on finding something truly unique that would appeal to both myself and also too many of our well-travelled clients.
+"Having been in the luxury cruise industry since 1993, I have lost count of the many ways that the luxury cruise lines will go to, to prove how their service, ship, cuisine or ambiance is the best.
+Do not get me wrong, it is a very dynamic business with an array of splendid new ships that put many of the finest of luxury hotels in the world to shame.
+Sorry, Belmond, Four Seasons and Mandarin Oriental, none of my service experiences at your fabulous hotels have ever matched those that I have had on a top-notch luxury cruise ship.
+However, I had given up on finding a truly unique luxury experience at sea that would appeal to both myself and too many of our well-travelled and very discerning clients.

-I had travelled before on this ship when I worked for Seabourn and the ship was then known as Seabourn Goddess II.
+I had travelled on this ship before, when I worked for Seabourn and the ship was then known as Seabourn Goddess II.
 I had also sold many cruises on the ship in its first guise, as the much revered Cunard Sea Goddess II.
 In both previous lives it was a typical very small luxury cruise ship experience.
-So I was unprepared for how SeaDream had completely changed the on board experience to suit the refined but unfussy style that the modern luxury traveller embraces.
+So, I was unprepared for how SeaDream had completely changed the on-board experience to suit the refined but unfussy, relaxed style that the modern luxury traveller embraces.

-Unlike a small luxury cruise ship there is no afternoon tea, no gala black tie Captain's evenings and no formal entertainment.
+Unlike a small luxury cruise ship there is no afternoon tea, no gala black-tie Captain's evenings and no formal entertainment.
 I did not miss any of that.
 I was too busy enjoying the complimentary water sports from the water sports platform - yes, some small luxury cruise ships have this facility, but they rarely deploy the platform, whereas SeaDream have the platform in use everywhere possible and they have my favourite - jet skis.
-I love jet skis, I am fairly useless at using them and I do fall off them a lot, but it does not stop me loving them.
-I am also a huge fan of the Balinese Beds - luxury double sun loungers that, if you wish, you can sleep out on any night you wish, they will make them up for you with fine bed linens and a hot chocolate if you wish.
-Another personal highlight was al fresco on deck dining every night that the weather permitted, which was very glamorous when we were moored off of Saint Tropez, watching our fellow luxury yachts come and go.
+I love jet skis, I am not the best at using them and I do fall off them a lot, but it does not stop me loving them.
+I am also a huge fan of the Balinese Beds - luxury double sun loungers that, if you wish, you can sleep out under the stars, in the warmth of a Caribbean or Mediterranean evening .
+The crew will make them up for you with fine bed linens and a hot chocolate if you wish.
+Another personal highlight was al fresco on deck dining every night that the weather permitted, which was just a tad glamorous when we were moored off of Saint Tropez, watching our fellow luxury yachts come and go.

-I also loved the complimentary mountain bikes.
+I also love the complimentary mountain bikes.
 What a great way to explore a new place, or to see one you have been to before, but in a different way.
 Especially as I tend not to fall off those as often as I fall off jet skis.
 That is another bonus with SeaDream, the chances are that because the SeaDream yachts are so tiny they call in to the places that luxury cruise ships cannot or do not call into.
 In all my time in the luxury cruise business, I had never been to the French Riviera ports of Collioure, Sanary-sur-Mer or Pampelone Beach.
-SeaDream have unrivalled small port itineraries in The Mediterranean, Asia, The Caribbean, The Baltic and Costa Rica.
+SeaDream have unrivalled small port itineraries in the Mediterranean and in the Caribbean.